 - Absence of signs of a cold or upper respiratory infection, such as coughing or sneezing

 One or both of the following tests are used to confirm that you have strep throat.

-- Throat culture is a test that analyzes cells from the back of your throat.
-The cells are gathered with a cotton swab and then placed in a container with substances that promote the growth of strep bacteria.
-If the strep bacteria grow, the culture is positive.
-If strep bacteria do not grow, the culture is negative.
+- Throat culture is a test to find germs (such as strep bacteria) that can cause an infection.
+A sample of cells from the back of your throat is added to a substance that promotes the growth of bacteria.
+If no bacteria grow, the culture is negative.
+If strep bacteria grow, the culture is positive.

 - Rapid strep test analyzes the bacteria in your throat to see if strep is the cause of your sore throat.
 The doctor uses a cotton swab to gather cells from the back of your throat for testing.
 The rapid strep test is not used in many parts of Canada.